SalomePlatform/shaper/src/FeaturesPlugin/doc/linearCopyFeature.rst

 Linear copy
 ===========

-The feature **Linear copy** makes several translations of a selected shape in one or two directions.
+**Linear copy** feature makes several translations of a selected shape in one or two directions.

-To create Linear copy in the active part:
+To create a Linear copy in the active part:

 #. select in the Main Menu *Part - > Linear copy* item  or
 #. click **Linear copy** button in the toolbar